neu-rah/ArduinoMenu/README.md

 input is read from generic streams, included simple streams for encoders and keyboards

-output to menuOut devices, included derivations to support serial and lcd
+output to menuOut devices, included derivations to support serial, GFX and lcd

 multiple stream packing for input allowing mixing encoder stream with encoder keyboard (usually 1 or 2 keys)